nias-project/nias/docs/math_concepts.md

 are actually represented as coefficient vectors w.r.t. this basis in memory.
 Note, however, that there are also many cases, where we do not have (efficient) access to basis coefficients, even if the space is finite dimensional.
-One example are subspaces of another space that statisfy some non-trivial linear constraint.
+One example are subspaces of another space that satisfy some non-trivial linear constraint.
 Also, there might be technical obstacles to obtain the basis coefficients.
 Further, infinite-dimensional spaces do not have a (finite) basis.
 Consequently, algorithms in NiAS try to avoid relying on basis representations whenever possible.